Pictures will enlarge if clicked on.

 Great post, Betsy!
 I absolutely love the look of that tavern; it has the look of old English, as well as colonial/early American.
 I'd love to visit sometime.
 Can you go inside?
 The herb gardens are charming, and that arbor is wonderful -- such a clever idea.Thanks for sharing with us and have a great weekend!Hugs,Denise at Forest Manor

-Comments always a joy to read.
-Some have the - no reply comment - enabled.
+I like reading comments, I look forward to them...
+Some have the - No Reply Comment- enabled.
 I sometimes will respond in the comment section of my post.